webboty/Dexter-Wiki/Dexter-USB-Connection.md

 `screen /dev/ttyUSB0 115200`<br>
 will get you a connection, where ttyUSB0 is whatever port showed up when you plugged in.
 If you don't have "screen" you should be able to install it with `sudo apt-get install screen`

+Note: To exit screen, press Ctrl+a then type `:quit` and press enter.

 ## PuTTY
 - In [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the "Session" screen, select "Serial".
 - Enter the port name (e.g. "COM" and the number as shown in the ports list.
 In the above image, this is the